ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 ## Testing the example
 This section contains information about how to prepare devices, perform the binding process and add proper ACLs.

-To test this example, two devices - a lighting device (eg. [Lighting-App example](../../lighting-app/nrfconnect/)) and a light switch device must be commissioned to the same Matter Network.
+To test this example, two devices - a device running [Lighting-App example](../../lighting-app/nrfconnect/) and a light switch device must be commissioned to the same Matter Network.
 Check [chip-tool guide](../../../docs/guides/chip_tool_guide.md) to learn how to do it using chip-tool.

 ### Binding process

-To perform the binding process you need a controller which can write binding table to light switch device and write proper ACL to an endpoint lighting device.
+To perform the binding process you need a controller which can write binding table to light switch device and write proper ACL to an endpoint light bulb ([Lighting-App](../../lighting-app/nrfconnect/)).
 For example, the [chip-tool for Windows/Linux](../../chip-tool/README.md) can be used as a controller.
 An ACL should contain information about all clusters which can be called by light-switch.
 See [chip-tool-guide interacting with ZCL clusters section](../../../docs/guides/chip_tool_guide.md#interacting-with-zcl-clusters) for more information about ACLs.

 ### Binding using chip-tool for Windows/Linux
 Binding process consists of some steps which must be completed before communication between devices.